leallysmith/ETALHowTo/docs/Warehouse Curation/index.md

 1. If you don't already have one, create a GitHub account and request to be added to the Riverscapes Organization.

 2. Download Github Desktop or GitKraken.
-Desktop has a less confusing UI, but Kraken is much more powerful and the complex UI tells you a lot.
+Desktop has a less confusing UI, but Kraken is much more powerful and the complex UI is more informative.

 3. Clone the RiverscapesXML repository to your local system.